UVADS/orientation-technical/README.md

 2. work on your fork
 3. Issue a pull request for any suggested improvements

-## Best link for resources
+## Best link for resources [UVA Library Data Science Library Research Guide](https://guides.lib.virginia.edu/datascience).

-[UVA Library Data Science Library Research Guide](https://guides.lib.virginia.edu/datascience).
-What you will find there:
+Inside you will find:
 * UVA Library 101
 * Finding background documents for your data science projects
 * Research Data Services, and more